awais786/mysite/README.md

 in an error.`

 # Two workflows added one is running django32 and 2nd django22.
-Only django32 throws error.
+Only django32 throws error

 # step 1
 docker-compose up